ScramblerUSA/Voron2-350-mods/README.md

 ### [ClockWork2 Filament Sensor (for ERCF)](./CW2_Filament_Sensor/)
 My honest attempt to modify Clockwork 2 so that it includes a filament sensor, while trying to preserve stealth-geometry-style of the thing.
+While submitted as a mod to the [ER's UserMods](https://github.com/EtteGit/EnragedRabbitProject/pull/130), it looks like there's not much activity going on there.

 ### Carbon Fiber Tube
 Plastic parts needed to easily convert from aluminum profile to a carbon fiber tube.